deshpande-shreeraksha/medverse-frontend/README.md

 -   **React Router**: For declarative routing in the application.
 -   **Bootstrap & React-Bootstrap**: For styling and responsive UI components.
 -   **`fetch` API**: Used for making HTTP requests to the backend.

+---

+## Project Setup for Maintainers

+If you are setting up this repository for the first time from an existing local folder, follow these steps to push the code to a new empty remote repository.

+1.  **Navigate to your project directory**:
+    Open a terminal or command prompt and go to your frontend folder.

+2.  **Initialize a new Git repository**:
+    This command creates a new `.git` subdirectory in your project folder.
+The `-b main` flag sets the default branch name to `main`.
+    ```sh
+    git init -b main
+    ```

+3.  **Add all files and commit**:
+    This stages all your files and creates the first commit.
+    ```sh
+    git add .
+    git commit -m "Initial commit: Add Medverse frontend application"
+    ```

+4.  **Link to the remote repository and push**:
+    Replace `<your-repository-url>` with the URL of your new empty repository on GitHub, GitLab, etc.
+    ```sh
+    git remote add origin <your-repository-url>
+    git push -u origin main
+    ```